 Straighten enables every item to have a specific home where it can be easily found and to which it can be easily returned.
 It reduces the waste from excess motion, as items are placed in more ergonomic locations.
 It is also the second step on the path to opening up space that can be used strategically toward the goal of improving production.

 After you’ve sorted items, it’s time to decide how you want to organize them.
 We recommend the following methodology:

 - Provide easy access to frequently used items.
 The key to reducing waste from excess motion is to place frequently used items within easy reach.

 - Group like items.
 Group the remaining items into logical categories and brainstorm the best way to organize and store each of these categories.

-- Visualize item homes.
+- Utilize visual designs.
 For each group, decide on the best way to make it clear when an item is missing or misplaced.
 A classic example is creating a shadow board for tools.

 - Use containers.
 If it is appropriate for the type of item, consider organizing it within a container.

 - Unleash the labeler.
 If an item is too big to put into a container, consider giving it a frame and putting a label on the item in addition to the frame.

 - Be agile.
 Your initial straighten pass will likely deliver a significant improvement - but you are also likely to overlook some potential improvements.
 Plan a 5S team meeting with a focus on straightening at the one and two week points, and brainstorm further improvements as part of your initial implementation.